Skip to content

 3. Mode 2 – Bidirectional mode

-Control word format – The control word format is shown in the figure below.
+Control word format – The control word format is shown in Figure 7.

 8255 control word format for input/output mode